ai-mi-xia/CL-Repo-Midterm1/README.md

 # CL-Repo-Midterm1

-For final project, check Week 5 Folder
+For final project, check "final" folder

 I plan to create a Joe Dispenza quote generator using 71 quotes from the community (he’s a meditation teacher).
 The sketch will be in the background (perhaps some sort of star/space animation?).
 The idea is that every day someone can enter the page (or just refresh) to get a randomly picked quote for the day.
 Wireframes: